N.Y. governor confirms $1 bln economic project is subject of U.S. probe

-NEW YORK (Reuters) - New York Governor Andrew Cuomo’s administration on Friday confirmed the existence of a federal investigation into one of his signature projects, a $1 billion economic development plan for the Buffalo area known as “Buffalo Billion,” and ordered a full internal review.
+NEW YORK, April 29 (Reuters) - New York Governor Andrew Cuomo’s administration on Friday confirmed the existence of a federal investigation into one of his signature projects, a $1 billion economic development plan for the Buffalo area known as “Buffalo Billion,” and ordered a full internal review.

 Cuomo announced the development plan in January 2012, saying the state would give $1 billion of incentives, including tax credits and state grants, to national and global companies to come to the Buffalo area in an effort to revitalize the struggling region.